MatrixAI/Polykey-Docs/Git.md

 #### `public async handleInfoRequest(repoName: string): Promise<Buffer>`
 * `repoName`: Name of the vault repository

-A handler to create a utf8 encoded buffer of information about the vault repository.
-This is passed back between nodes using the `GitRequest` class and is used by `isomorphic-git` when pulling/cloning vaults
+A handler to create a utf8 encoded buffer of information about a remote vault repository.
+The format of this response can be found in https://git-scm.com/docs/pack-protocol/2.17.0.
+This is passed between nodes using the `GitRequest` class and is used by `isomorphic-git`.

 ---

 #### `public async handlePackRequest(repoName: string, body: Buffer): Promise<Buffer>`
-* `repoName`: Name of the vault repository
+* `repoName`: Name of the vault repository to request information from
+* `body`: Details of the requested information

+A handler used to request specific information from a remote vault repository. he format of this response can be found in https://git-scm.com/docs/pack-protocol/2.17.0.
+This is also passed between nodes using the `GitRequest` class and is used by `isomorphic-git`.

 ---

 ## GitRequest

- `GitRequest` is a custom http client for `isomorphic-git`.
+ `GitRequest` is a custom http client that defines custom functions for the transfer of vault repository information in `isomorphic-git`.

 ---